 There are different rules if you held a motorcycle or moped licence before 19 January 2013.

-You must take and pass the theory and motorcycle tests in 2 years.
-If you don’t pass both parts of your practical test within 2 years of taking theory test, then you’ll have to start the process again.
+You must pass both parts of your practical test within 2 years of taking the theory test.
+If you don’t, you’ll have to start the process again.

 Check what vehicles you can drive and the training you’ll need.